cnolan3/Cicada-16/Assembler/README.md

-# Cicada-16 Assembler (`casm`)
+# Cicada-16 Assembler (`cicasm`)

-This directory contains the complete source code for `casm`, the official assembler for the Cicada-16 fantasy console.
+This directory contains the complete source code for `cicasm`, the official assembler for the Cicada-16 fantasy console.
 This program is responsible for translating human-readable Cicada-16 assembly language into the binary machine code that the console can execute.

 It is a command-line tool written in Rust that takes a source `.asm` file and outputs a `.bin` file representing the final cartridge ROM image.

 ## Architecture

-`casm` is a classic **two-pass assembler**.
+`cicasm` is a classic **two-pass assembler**.
 This design is crucial for handling forward references, where a label is used before it is defined (e.g., jumping forward to a label that appears later in the code).

 - **Pass 1**: The assembler reads through the entire source code to build a **symbol table**.
 It calculates the memory address for every label it encounters.
 To do this, it must know the size of every instruction, but it doesn't generate the full machine code yet.